dotnet/AspNetCore.Docs/aspnetcore/hosting/ihostingstartup.md

 ### Update the dependencies file

-In order for the feature to activate for an app, the `runtime` location in the *\*.deps.json* file must be changed to reflect the location of the feature's runtime assembly in the runtime store.
+The runtime location is specified in the *\*.deps.json* file.
+To active the feature, the `runtime` element must specify the location of the feature's runtime assembly.
 Prefix the `runtime` location with `lib/netcoreapp2.0/`:

 [!code-json[Main](ihostingstartup/snapshot_sample/StartupFeature2.deps.json?range=2-13&highlight=8)]